An introduction to Conda

 Breakdown

-Again, it might be hard to appreciate if we havenât fought with installations, versions, and environments before, but Conda is stellar đ
+Again, conda might be hard to appreciate if we havenât fought with installations, versions, and environments before, but I promise, it really is stellar đ

 Other Conda Resources